wqking/eventpp/doc/eventdispatcher.md

 void enqueue(T && first, Args ...args);
 ```
 Put an event into the event queue.
 The event type is deducted from the arguments of `enqueue`.
 All arguments are copied to internal data structure, so the arguments must be copyable.
+If an argument is a reference to a base class and a derived object is passed in, only the base object will be stored and the derived object is lost.
+Usually shared pointer should be used in such situation.
+If an argument is a pointer, only the pointer will be stored.
+The object it points must be available until the event is processed.

 ```c++
 void process()